-- Behaviour curriculum that educates young people about bullying behaviour and it's impact - Students can report bullying behaviour to any trusted adult, their named person, the anti-bullying lead or safeguarding team.
-They can also access an online reporting tool on the school website.
-Parents can report bullying to the school directly by contacting the tutor or Head of Year. - The anti-bullying lead and Heads of Year will investigate allegations of bullying behaviour by speaking to the target, witnesses and alleged perpetrator, including watching cctv where possible and gathering statements.
+- Behaviour curriculum that educates young people about bullying behaviour and its impact - Students can report bullying behaviour to any trusted adult, their named person, the antibullying leador safeguarding team.
+Parents can report bullying to the school directly by contacting the tutor or Head of Year. - The anti-bullying lead and Heads of Year will investigate allegations of bullying behaviour by speakingto the target, witnesses and alleged perpetrator, including watching CCTV where possible and gathering statements.
 If it is deemed to be bullying, those involved will be sanctioned according to their roles (see P system).
 Perpetrators of bullying behaviour will also have to participate in educational awareness sessions to reflect on and change their behaviours.
-Additionally, some sessions may take place with external providers such as the community cohesion policing team. - The academy will respond to reports of bullying behaviour off site and online and investigate as above and sanction according to the policy. - Bullying is logged and analysed every half term alongside other behaviour data to tackle any emerging trends or patterns to educate students about. - Bullying is sanctioned in line with the 'peer on peer' behaviour system. - The school offers emotional support and support packages to targets of bullying.
-Vulnerable students have a named person to speak to daily to raise concerns as well as any trusted adult. - Proactively, the school educates students about bullying and this is an integral part of the behaviour curriculum delivered to all students. - Staff are trained in handling bullying behaviour through specific cpd sessions led by senior staff.
+Additionally, some sessions may take place with external providers such as the community cohesion policing team. - The academy will respond to reports of bullying behaviour off site and online and investigate as above and sanction according to the policy. - Bullying is logged and analysed every half term alongside other behaviour data to tackle anyemerging trends or patterns to educate students about. - Bullying is sanctioned in line with the 'peer on peer' behaviour system. - The school offers emotional support and support packages to targets of bullying.
+Vulnerable studentshave a named person to speak to daily to raise concerns as well as any trusted adult. - Proactively, the school educates students about bullying, and this is an integral part of the behaviourcurriculum delivered to all students. - Staff are trained in handling bullying behaviour through specific CPD sessions led by senior staff.